commonsguy/cw-omnibus/README.markdown

 ## Using in Eclipse

 These projects can be imported using the normal Eclipse import process.
+That being said, importing *all* the projects is probably a **really bad idea**, simply because there are so many of them.
+Import select projects, if and when you need them.

 Note, though, that you will have to fix some things up, particularly if you are getting errors: